 "Local people will be disappointed that their Labour candidate is prepared to give up on Kingswood so easily."

-Ms Channer, who serves on Barking and Dagenham Council's living and working select committee, was fined 10 times over three years.'Move on'
+Ms Channer, who serves on Barking and Dagenham Council's living and working select committee, was fined 10 times over three years.

 She said she believed the charges had been dealt with previously.

 "Last year I learned that the charges were still live and had incurred late payment fees so I have contacted the council and agreed a repayment plan to pay off the fine," she said.

 Barking and Dagenham Council confirmed that Ms Channer did have outstanding parking fines and fees.

 Kevin Beazer, the regional secretary of the Communication Workers Union, campaigned for Labour's second-placed candidate in Kingswood, Rowena Hayward.

 He said: "I think questions have got to be asked about when a candidate's selected, if there is anything untoward that is going to come forward.